 It is important that both spouses are sure that they are in full agreement prior to signing for an uncontested divorce.
 A family law attorney will help clarify many forgotten points which could cause a parent to regret filing an uncontested divorce, such as if you will be able to relocate with your child after a divorce, or who will be paying your child’s car insurance once he or she is old enough to drive.

-The Anton Family Law Group is dedicated to helping couples and families come to amicable and fair terms during the divorce process so that they are ready to move on and start anew.
+The Anton Legal Group is dedicated to helping couples and families come to amicable and fair terms during the divorce process so that they are ready to move on and start anew.
 We offer free consultations to anyone who is facing a divorce or who is interested in filing.

 To discuss your unique situation, we welcome you to give us a call at (813) 443-5249.